eutampieri/php-barcode-generator/Readme.md

 It creates SVG, PNG, JPG and HTML images, from the most used 1D barcode standards.

-*The codebase is largely from the [TCPDF barcode generator](https://github.com/tecnickcom/TCPDF) by Nicola Asuni.
-This code is therefor licensed under LGPLv3.
-It is still a bit of a mess, bit I will clean it in the future.
-I do not expect the interface of this class will change during the clean ups.*
+*The codebase is largely from the [TCPDF barcode generator](https://github.com/tecnickcom/TCPDF) by Nicola Asuni.*

 ## Installation
 Just clone the repo and `include` or `require` required modules.